devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 # Termination

 Cockpitdecks is designed to terminates cleanly.
 All requested datarefs monitoring are cancelled, connections are closed, all threads are terminated and joined cleanly.
 However, it may sometimes take a few seconds before a thread terminates.
 For example, if a thread is meant to run every 30 seconds, it may be necessary to wait a full 30 seconds before the thread notices the termination request and quits.
 Longer threads (above 30 seconds or a minute) check periodically for termination request.
+Cockpitdecks should always terminate cleanly.

 If necessary, pressing ++ctrl+c++ several time in the main window will stop Cockpitdecks completely right away.